AI and the Future of Email

 Anthropic’s Model Context Protocol (MCP) enables AI models to directly interact with external tools and data sources through a standardised interface.
 For email marketing, this means AI can read your campaign data, analyse performance, and take actions within your email platform, all through natural language conversation.
 Instead of clicking through dashboards, you ask questions.
 Instead of building segments through a UI, you describe what you want.

-Mailjet has an open-source MCP server for email marketing that provides read-only access for AI models like Claude and GPT.
-This lets you ask questions about your email performance in plain English and get answers drawn from your actual data.
+Mailjet has an open-source MCP server for email marketing that provides read-only access for AI models.
+Ask questions about your email performance in plain English and get answers drawn from your actual data.
 ‘What was my open rate trend for the last 12 weeks?’ gets you a direct answer with the data, not a report you need to interpret.

 The implications are significant.
 A solo founder who couldn’t justify hiring an email marketing specialist can now describe their goals to an AI agent and get a professionally structured email programme.
 An experienced marketer can move faster by describing complex flows in natural language rather than clicking through builder interfaces.
 An agency can serve more clients by using AI agents to handle the routine build work while humans focus on strategy and creative direction.